Introduction to Image Analysis

 - Assignments (40%): Four programming assignments (5%, 10%, 10%, 15%)

-- Assignment 0 includes Python environment setup and basic programming exercises
+- Assignment 0 is available on GitHub Classroom.
+Assignment 0 includes Python environment setup and basic programming exercises

 - Mid-term Exam (30%): Covers classical image analysis (Lectures 1–6)